manlupanshan/LPPFDAB/README.md

 4. Prepare the train and val data

-5. Train the model, and use test it
+5. Train the model, and test it

 # Code

-Recently we are preparing the thesis, the specific code will be released after streamlining and organizing.
-If you need it, contact me and I'll speed things up.
+（Recently we are preparing the thesis, the specific code will be released after streamlining and organizing.
+If you need it, contact me and I'll speed things up.）